EvanineVespertine/kuwaharaaaa/README.md

 P. S.: Please don't mind my questionable variable names ;)

-Overview

-Step 1: Setup and Image Loading
-The Imports: We import matplotlib.pyplot for reading/saving the image and numpy for handling the heavy 3D matrix math.

-Loading the Array (goatedarray): The target image (inp.jpg) is converted into a 3D NumPy array consisting of Height, Width, and Color Channels.

-Creating a Working Copy: A copy (changeable) is immediately created and cast to float to prevent any read-only errors during mathematical manipulation.

-Step 2: User Interaction & Validation
-Dynamic Radius (r): Instead of hardcoding the brush size, the script asks the user to define the intensity of the oil painting effect.

-Input Validation: A while loop acts as a safeguard.
-If the user inputs a radius less than 1 or greater than 10 (which would either crash the script or cause massive rendering lag), the terminal prompts them to retry until a valid integer is provided.

-Step 3: Data Cleaning and Matrix Padding
-Alpha Channel Purge: goatedarray = goatedarray[:, :, :3] forcefully drops any invisible 4th Alpha channel data, ensuring the variance math is strictly dealing with Red, Green, and Blue values.

-Building the Bumper (padified): np.pad builds a protective border around the entire image.
-The thickness of this border matches the user's radius (r).
-We use mode='edge' to duplicate the outermost pixels, preventing black borders from skewing the color math.

-Step 4: The Core Kuwahara Logic (Pass 1)
-An empty canvas (frstrounded) is created to hold the new pixels.
-The script then iterates through every single y (row) and x (column) of the original image dimensions.

-For every pixel, the following sequence occurs:

-Coordinate Shifting: The algorithm adjusts the (y, x) coordinates by + r to match the shifted dimensions of the padified array.

-Quadrant Slicing: Four distinct overlapping squares are carved out around the center pixel:

-tl (Top-Left)

-tr (Top-Right)

-bl (Bottom-Left)

-br (Bottom-Right)

-Variance Calculation (notnices): np.var() measures how chaotic or "noisy" the RGB colors are inside each of the four quadrants.

-Mean Calculation (avs): np.mean() collapses the 3D grid of each quadrant to find its average flat Red, Green, and Blue color.

-The Winner Takes All: np.argmin() identifies which quadrant has the lowest variance (the "smoothest" area).
-The average color of that winning quadrant is assigned to the (y, x) coordinate on the frstrounded output canvas.

-Step 5: The Interactive Smoothing Pass (Pass 2) Because the standard Kuwahara uses rigid squares, the output can look blocky.
-The script pauses and asks the user if they want to run a smoothing round (Yes/No).
+P. S. S.: Had to change this to be accurate again because I updated my code.

+Here I have written a story for all of you called the Kuwahara Quest

+THE GREAT KUWAHARA QUEST

+Prologue: The Dark Ages (A Brief History of Our Suffering) Before we had the glorious, optimized engine of today, the prototype phase was a lawless wasteland.
+If future developers read this, know that we bled to get here.

+The Ghost Image Era: We initially tried to feed it PNGs (ikr stupid).
+Matplotlib laughed in our faces, divided everything by 255, and handed us back digital ghosts and pure white canvases because a 0.0039 opacity is mathematically pitch black, yay.

+The FileNotFound Crisis: Python gaslit us into thinking our files didn't exist, when in reality, our terminal was just chilling in a parent directory.
+Always check your working directory.
+It hides strange secrets.
+And check it well, 'cuz I did check it and still didn't see it.
+Perhaps I'm just blind.

+The 4th Channel of Doom: We realized PNGs carry a cursed "Alpha" channel that absolutely nukes variance math.

+But we survived.
+And out of the ashes, this script was born.

+CHAPTER 0
+Initializing the goatedarray
+The script kicks off by dragging my chosen image (inp.jpg) into the Python realm and converting it into a 3D NumPy matrix (Height x Width x RGB Colors).

+Because we don't want to accidentally corrupt our original data, we immediately spawn changeable, a perfect clone cast as a float so we have room to do heavy decimal math without breaking the integers.

+Next, we establish the Brush Size (r).
+We politely ask the user for a radius between 2 and 8.
+If they act up and enter a 12, the while loop essentially calls them an idiot ("Value out of range of niceness") and traps them until they pick a valid number.

+Sanity Check: We forcefully strip away that cursed 4th Alpha channel with changeable[:, :, :3], just in case a stray PNG wanders into the code.

+CHAPTER 1
+The Save My CPU Diet Plan
+Pure Python for loops are known to be sluggish.
+If you were to drop a raw, uncompressed 16-megapixel photo straight outa your files a into this matrix, your computer would kinda melt trying to calculate the variance of 15 million pixels.

+To prevent spontaneous combustion, the script calculates the total_pixels (usually hate this kind of snake_case but once, in I while, I am allowed to make exceptions, right?) and puts the image on a forced "diet":

+< 500k pixels: Small ahh image.
+It runs raw and unfiltered (scale = 1).

+< 3M pixels: A little fat.
+The array is mathematically sliced in half (scale = 2).

+< 10M pixels: Fat ahh pic.
+The array is sliced by 3.

+> 10M pixels: What's that, a full petabyte?
+The array is violently smooshed to a quarter of its size (scale = 4) so you actually get to see your output before you die.

+CHAPTER 2
+Building the Bumper Cars
+If you look for a 5x5 window around a pixel at the literal edge of the image (0, 0), Python will look into the void, panic, and crash (as we know our computers).

+To fix this, we create padified.
+We use np.pad to build a protective bumper around the entire image.
+The thickness of this border matches your brush radius (r).
+We use mode = 'edge' so it duplicates the outer pixels instead of slapping a black frame around the image, which would ruin the color math (or any other math).

+CHAPTER 3
+The Meat & Potatoes
+We generate an empty void called frstrounded to hold our final masterpiece.
+Then, the nested Y and X for loops begin their march across every single pixel of the original image dimensions.

+For every pixel, the algorithm does the following:

+-> Shifts Coordinates: It looks at cy, cx (center Y, center X) inside the bigger, padified array so we don't hit the walls.

+-> Slices the Quadrants: It carves out four distinct squares around that center point: Top-Left (tl), Top-Right (tr), Bottom-Left (bl), and Bottom-Right (br).

+-> Calculates Chaos (notnices): Using np.var(), it calculates the variance.
+This tells us exactly how "noisy" or chaotic the colors are inside each of those four boxes.

+-> Calculates Averages (avs): Using np.mean(), it squishes the 3D grid down to find the average, flat Red, Green, and Blue color of each box.

+Paints the Pixel: np.argmin finds the index of the quadrant with the lowest variance (the smoothest, least chaotic patch of color).
+It grabs that winning quadrant's average color from avs and slaps it onto our frstrounded canvas.

+CHAPTER 4
+The Smoothing Pass for y'all ungratefull uglies.
+Because standard Kuwahara relies on perfectly rigid mathematical squares, the output can look like it was built in Minecraft (I've never played btw, yeah ikr, crazy sht).
+The script pauses and asks the user if they want a smoothing round.

 If "Yes":

-A second empty canvas (scndrounded) is generated.

-The blocky frstrounded matrix is padded with a tiny radiusblur = 1 bumper.
+We define radiusblur = 1, which creates a microscopic 3x3 window.

+We pad the blocky frstrounded image again, creating blurpadding.

-The script runs a fast 3x3 Box Blur algorithm: it looks at a 3x3 window around every pixel, averages all 9 colors together, and paints that blended color onto scndrounded.
+We loop over the image again, looking at that tiny 3x3 window for every pixel, averaging all 9 colors together, and writing it to scndrounded.
+This acts like a wet brush, melting the harsh 90-degree corners into fluid, buttery oil paint strokes.

-The script prints a highly necessary success message ("Smoothing complete y'all ungrateful uglies.") and saves the blurred image as outp.jpg.
+The script insults the user  and saves the final file to outp.jpg.

-If "No" (or anything else):
+If "No" (or literally anything else):

+"That's all ya get then."

-The script skips the blur logic entirely and instantly saves the raw, blocky frstrounded matrix as outp.jpg.
+It skips the blur and saves the chunky, blocky, first-pass matrix to outp.jpg.

+✩ VOILÀ THE END ✩

+So yeah, that's all ya get.
+Hope you had fun reading!